 The thesis plan is for all MS degree students who are not in the semiconductor manufacturing specialization.
 Students must complete a thesis and should consult the research adviser for details.
 Students nominate a three-member thesis committee that must meet University requirements and be approved by the Graduate Division.

 Chemical Engineering Ph.D.
+Major Fields or Subdisciplines

 Consult the department.